-We are a biopharmaceutical company developing proprietary therapeutics for the treatment of central nervous system (CNS) disorders, cardiovascular disease, bone disease and other disorders.
+We are a biopharmaceutical company developing proprietary therapeutics primarily for the treatment of central nervous system (CNS) disorders.
 Our product development programs focus primarily on large pharmaceutical markets with significant unmet medical needs and commercial potential.
-We are directly developing our product candidates and also utilizing strategic partnerships, including a collaboration with Bayer Schering Pharma AG, Germany (Bayer Schering).
+We are directly developing our product candidates and also utilizing corporate partnerships, including a collaboration with Bayer Schering Pharma AG, Germany (Bayer Schering).
 These collaborations help fund product development and enable us to retain significant economic interest in our products.
-At December 31, 2006, we owned 81% of Ingenex, Inc. assuming the conversion of all preferred stock to common stock.
-In the fourth quarter of 2004, we completed the merger of ProNeura, Inc., our 89% owned subsidiary, into Titan.
+At December 31, 2007, we owned 81% of Ingenex, Inc. assuming the conversion of all preferred stock to common stock.
 We operate in only one business segment, the development of pharmaceutical products.

-We expect to continue to incur substantial additional operating losses from costs related to continuation of product and technology development, clinical trials, and administrative activities.
-We believe that with our current cash balances and the Standby Equity Distribution agreement we will have access to sufficient working capital to sustain our planned operations through the end of 2007.
+We expect to continue to incur substantial additional operating losses from costs related to continuation and expansion of product and technology development, clinical trials, and administrative activities.
+We believe that our working capital at December 31, 2007 is sufficient to sustain our planned operations through 2008.
+Additionally, we have funds available under the Purchase Agreement provided we obtain the necessary shareholder approval to access such funds.

-Although the Standby Equity Distribution agreement provides us with up to an additional \$31.0 million of financing, subject to the receipt of required shareholder approval, we will need to seek additional financing sources to fund our product development activities, and will be required to obtain substantial funding to commercialize any products other than iloperidone or Spheramine that we may successfully develop.
+Although the Common Stock Purchase Agreement provides us with up to an additional \$24.0 million of financing, subject to the receipt of required shareholder approval, we will need to seek additional financing sources to fund our product development activities, and will be required to obtain substantial funding to commercialize any products other than iloperidone or Spheramine that we may successfully develop.
 If we are unable to complete a debt or equity offering, or otherwise obtain sufficient financing when and if needed, we may be required to reduce, defer or discontinue one or more of our product development programs.